 The reason why vinyl is so expensive might seem simple but is drenched in nuance.

 Simply put though, vinyl records are so expensive because interest in vinyl has been on the rise since 2007, but the production means have not met the demand, causing an imbalance in supply and demand.
 Between 2019 and 2021, vinyl sales skyrocketed by 121.34% to nearly 42 million vinyl albums sold!

 Everything seems to be more expensive than it once was, and this is at least in part due to escalating rates of inflation as the years progress, and vinyl records are far from exempt.
 Even during this second era of the vinyl record, there are still so many production costs to consider, though we are largely getting ahead of ourselves in how records are made and what they are made of.

 It is believed that back in the original heyday of vinyl record labels who would press records as their primary export things were cheaper.
-More accurately, the prices for everything were a little different as rates of taxation have affected different consumables differently.
+More accurately, the prices of various goods and services varied due to the different rates of taxation.

 Now, there are of course still record stores, but there is far more of a market for records online in the vinyl revival we currently find ourselves in.
 People flock to these online vendors for reasons of affordability, being able to find rare records and common records for a cheaper average price than their local store.

 And yet, the prices still seem extortionate for a new single record, no?
 Are the major labels not laughing at the lay folk as they tot up their vinyl sales chart?